Catullus: Sources and organization

 There is no scholarly consensus on whether Catullus himself arranged the order of the poems.
-The longer poems differ from the polymetra and the epigrams not only in length but also in their subjects: There are seven hymns and one mini-epic, or epyllion, the most highly prized form for the "new poets".
+The longer poems differ from the polymetra and the epigrams not only in length but also in their subjects: several of them are based on the theme of marriage.
+The longest (64) of 408 lines, contains two myths (the abandonment of Ariadne and the marriage of Peleus and Thetis), one story included inside the other.

 The polymetra and the epigrams can be divided into four major thematic groups (ignoring a rather large number of poems that elude such categorization):